polygamma/aurman/README.md

 `aurman` wants to remove packages that should not be removed - what's the matter?

 #### Answer
-Please check, if the problem arises, because `aurman` assumes `.so` dependencies to be unfulfilled.
+Please check if the problem arises because `aurman` assumes `.so` dependencies to be unfulfilled.
 *E.g.* `libavcodec.so=57-64` which requires a specific version of the mentioned `.so`.
 This may be the case because a providing AUR package only lists `libavcodec.so` as being provided without specifying the version.
 Hence `aurman` cannot be sure if the version will match, since this can only be known after building the package, thus assuming that the dependency is not fulfilled.
 You may change this behavior by yielding `--optimistic_versioning` via the commandline.
-Now, `aurman` assumes the dependency will be fulfilled.
+Now, `aurman` will assume that the dependency will be fulfilled.
-However, you should make sure that the version is going to be the needed one, otherwise the behavior of installing the packages will be undefined.
+However, you should make sure that the version you have is the needed one, otherwise the behavior of those packages will be undefined.

 This behavior may also occur when there are no `.so` dependencies involved.
 Check if the dependencies are *really* fulfilled.